ML4GW/amplfi/docs/tuning.md

 exposed to the job.

 ## Remote Tuning
-The tuning can also be performed via a remote Ray cluster.
+Tuning can also be performed via a remote Ray cluster.
+Launching a remote tuning job is as simple as passing the ip address of your Ray clusters head node to the `address` variable.